lloydchang/politok/DEPLOYMENT.md

 # Deployment Guide

-This guide explains how to deploy the polytawk application to production using Vercel (web), GitHub Pages (web), and Expo Application Services (mobile).
+This guide explains how to deploy the politok application to production using Vercel (web), GitHub Pages (web), and Expo Application Services (mobile).

 ## Deployment Overview